BlueBrain/BluePyEModel/examples/emodel_pipeline_local_python/README.rst

 The results of the extraction (if all goes well), should appear at the path mentioned in the entry ``features`` of the recipe.
 By convention, this path is usually set to ``./config/features/EMODEL_NAME.json``.
 The features file contains the ``efeatures`` and ``protocols``.
 The ``efeatures`` is a list of dictionaries, where each entry contains a feature associated with a specific protocol. ``protocols`` is also a list of dictionaries; each entry in this list contains the protocol's name, amplitude, among other details.

-If you asked for the extraction to be plotted in the settings, the plots will be in ``./figures/EMODEL_NAME/extraction/``.
+If ``plot_extraction": true``, in ``pipeline_settings``, the plots will be in ``./figures/EMODEL_NAME/extraction/``.
 The folder contains figures for each cell that has been extracted.
 Each cell folder should have plots for:

 * Individual features vs relative/absolute stimulus amplitude.
 * Recordings plot for each protocol specified during extraction.

+.. _default_std_deviation:
-Note that our extraction process utilises traces from just one cell in this example, leading to limited sample sizes and occasionally, small or zero standard deviations (std) for certain features.
+Note that our extraction process utilises traces from just one cell in this example, leading to limited sample sizes and occasionally, small or zero standard deviations (``original_std``) for certain features.
 This can inflate feature scores post-optimisation.
-To counteract this, any calculated std of zero during extraction is replaced by a default value specified in the ``default_std_deviation`` of the ``pipeline_settings`` as mentioned in the ``recipes.json``, please refer to the `Configuration`_ section.
+To counteract this, a zero standard deviation during extraction is replaced by a default value specified in the ``default_std_deviation`` of the pipeline_settings as mentioned in the ``recipes.json``.
+Please refer to the `Configuration`_ section and ``pipeline_settings`` `pipeline_settings <https://github.com/BlueBrain/BluePyEModel/blob/977f206e1d0e17f4694890c03857beeb7df705d2/bluepyemodel/emodel_pipeline/emodel_settings.py#L117>`_ in BluePyEModel.

+Each feature dictionary in extracted features json file have another entry called threshold_efeature_std.
+This comes from the `threshold_efeature_std <https://github.com/BlueBrain/BluePyEModel/blob/977f206e1d0e17f4694890c03857beeb7df705d2/bluepyemodel/emodel_pipeline/emodel_settings.py#L173C13-L173C35>`_ in ``pipeline_settings`` (if not provided, it is ``null``).
+It can also be useful for small original_std .
-For a complete description of the extraction process, its inner working and settings please refer the `README and examples of BluePyEfe on GitHub <https://github.com/BlueBrain/BluePyEfe/>`_.
+For a complete description of the extraction process, its inner working and settings please refer `README and examples of BluePyEfe on GitHub <https://github.com/BlueBrain/BluePyEfe/>`_.

 Optimisation
 ~~~~~~~~~~~~